quadrifoglio/libhttp/README.md

 # libhttp

-Basic HTTP server library for the C programming language
+Basic HTTP library for the C programming language

 Work in progress !

-## Dependencies

-This project relies on [libmill](https://github.com/sustrik/libmill) to provide concurrency functionality

 ## Installation